What is a piecemeal restore?

 Piecemeal restores in different recovery models

-A piecemeal restores can be performed for both databases in simple and full, or bulk logged recovery models with some differences, and the requirements for performing a piecemeal restore depends on a database recovery model.
-However, a piecemeal restore is more flexible for databases in full and bulk -logged models.
+A piecemeal restores can be performed for both databases in simple and full, or bulk-logged recovery models with some differences and the requirements for performing a piecemeal restore depend on a database recovery model.
+However, a piecemeal restore is more flexible for databases in full and bulk-logged models.

-For databases in a Full recovery mode before the piecemeal restore is started, a DBA has to take a tail-log backup a database.
-After that a piecemeal restore is the same as in a simple recovery mode starting with the restoring the primary filegroup.
+For databases in a Full recovery mode, before the piecemeal restore is started, a DBA has to take a tail-log backup a database.
+After that, a piecemeal restore is the same as in a simple recovery mode starting with restoring the primary filegroup.

-In this article we will explain how to restore a specific filegroup and perform a piecemeal restore by using T-SQL and ApexSQL Backup.
+In this article, we will explain how to restore a specific filegroup and perform a piecemeal restore by using T-SQL.

 Piecemeal restores are not supported in either SQL Server Management Studio nor by Maintenance Plans.

 For the purpose of this article we’ve created the new database, FilegroupRestores, with two filegroups and performed the full and transaction log backups.